yadavashu/yadavashu/README.md

 ### Hi I am Ashutosh Yadav aka ashu 👋
-<p>My name’s Ashutosh Yadav and pursuing Computer Science in Indian Institute of Information Technology, Lcknow.
-I am tech freak who loves to explore various new, cool stuff.
+<p>My name is Ashutosh Yadav and pursuing Computer Science in Indian Institute of Information Technology, Lucknow.
+I am a tech freak who love to explore various new, cool stuff.
 Coding and Web Development are two such fields in which I am most interested in.</p>

+To know more about me, You are most welcome to visit my portfolio website [link](https://portfolio-ashutosh.herokuapp.com/)

 - 🔭 I’m currently working on MYSELF
 - 🌱 I’m currently learning React